-Roughout Ranch Foundation develops, provides and facilitates the connection between horse and human to provide community integration support, social recreation, life skills, and therapy programs to inspire, motivate and enrich the physical, mental, and social health of the vulnerable and underserved populations including kids and adults with physical differences, developmental delays & foster/adopted children.
+Roughout Ranch Foundation develops and facilitates the connection between horse and human to provide community integration support, social recreation, life skills to inspire, motivate and enrich the physical, mental, and social health of the vulnerable and underserved populations, including kids and adults with physical differences and developmental delays.

-Horses and ranch life fosters social and emotional learning, healthy transitions and relationships, independence and promotes awareness of critical traits, such as sense of purpose and community, nutritional awareness, and building confidence.
-Using equine-assisted activities and learning, life skills and therapy, we can achieve our goal to improve the quality of life, self-confidence, and overall health.
+Horses and ranch life encourages social and emotional learning, healthy transitions and relationships, and independence and promotes awareness of critical traits, such as sense of purpose and community, nutritional awareness, and building confidence.
+Using equine-assisted activities and learning, and life skills, we can achieve our goal of improving the quality of life, self-confidence, and overall health.

 Kathy is the program director, equine specialist, developer of the Authenticity Workshops and original founder of Daystar Ranch in the early 1990s, she identifies as a Follower of the Light who’s “learned a few things about love, life and relationships.”
 Mother of six, grandmother of 12, Certified Flight Instructor and a Registered Nurse who’s cared for newborns, mental health patients and for those in hospice.

 Kathy lives on the ranch.
 She holds five OK Corral certificates in equine-assisted philosophy, a certificate in the Authenticity Workshops: Conscious Connection and Encouraging Engagement.